• Links:

 Anna has contributed to academic and artistic discourse through collaborations with institutions such as the University of Oxford, the University of Exeter, and the University of Cape Town.
 She is the founder of BEYOND PHYSICAL FORM, a platform at the intersection of art, science, and ethics that examines the important questions surrounding death, the treatment of the dead, and the beliefs that shape our understanding of the mind, body, and spirit.
 Through creative and academic collaborations, most recently in partnership with Death Care project, University of Antwerp she engages the public in these critical conversations.

-Her solo exhibition Beyond the Body: A Portrait of Autopsy (2020–2023) was presented in academic and medical institutions across the UK, Belgium, Singapore, and South Africa.
 The project received recognition from the University of Oxford and was selected by the Wellcome Centre for Cultures and Environments of Health, in partnership with the WHO, to be shown at the UN City in Copenhagen to highlight the role of cultural narratives in shaping health outcomes.

 Anna has been invited to lecture, run seminars, and lead workshops in both community and institutional settings.
 Most recently, she served as Artistic Director of Homage to the Departed (2023–2024), a curatorial and artistic project at the McGregor Museum in Kimberley, South Africa, which explored the ethics of displaying human remains.
 This culminated in exhibitions at the Johns Hopkins Berman Institute of Bioethics, Baltimore, and the Duggan-Cronin Gallery, Kimberley (2024).